March 2015 - the Red Tailed Hawk

 Red-tailed hawks have large, broad, rounded wings, and a short, wide tail.
 Generally, they are rich brown above and pale underneath with the tail a cinnamon-red on top and pale below.
 Young birds don’t develop the rich red color in their tails until their second year.

 These hawks mostly eat mammals including voles, mice, wood rats, rabbits, and squirrels.
 They will also eat birds as well as snakes and carrion.
 Prey can weigh anywhere from less than an ounce to more than 5 pounds.
 Their diet helps farmers and gardeners by helping to eliminate destructive vermin.
 Our landscaping with isolated trees or small woodlots provides nest sites and elevated perches for hunting.
 Their numbers have increased in North America as they have adapted so well to living alongside humans.

-If you would like to see more of red-tailed hawks from the comfort of your home, check out Cornell Lab of Ornithology’s web cam of Big Red and Ezra.
+If you would like to see more of red-tailed hawks from the comfort of your home, check out Cornell Lab of Ornithology’s web cam of Big Red and Arthur.
 Red-tailed hawks frequently mate for life, and these two have nested at the university’s athletic field the last few years.
 The web cam will show all the activity from the egg laying during the fourth week of March, hatching near the end of April and their fledging mid-June.
 See it all here - Hawk Cam.